ghoomfrog/silili/examples.md

 *anta ja kuwa?* — Speaking of you, what? — What's up?

+*anta wika?* — You're healthy? — How are you?

 *ana nama! anta?* — I'm good!
 You?

 *nawa.* — Neutral. — Not much.